CSTDev/personal-site/src/content/posts/2026-04-22-soil-moisture-exporter-pt2.md

 ### Alerts

-Alerts are setup based on the panels we have in the dashboard.
-You can set them up separately but the easiest way is to just create it from the panel, go to the three dots on the panel → More → New Alert rule

-This pre-populates the rule with a name (matching the panel) and the query.

-I have four alerts:
+Alerts are created per panel rather than from a blank rule, which pre-fills the query for you.
+See Grafana's [alerting docs](https://grafana.com/docs/grafana/latest/alerting/) for how to go about creating them from the panel.
+I have four:

 - Component Liveness - alert when we lose a sensor or the exporter (two alerts)
 - Soil Moisture - A base alert that regardless of the threshold fires when the soil moisture reading is less than this level